-Doctors had given Zachary an experimental drug to treat the rare amoeba, called Naegleria fowleri, that he had.
+Doctors had given Zachary an experimental drug to treat a rare amoeba, called Naegleria fowleri.
 This same drug was used to treat 12-year-old Kali Hardig recently in Arkansas, after which she became only the third person in the last 50 years known to survive the deadly parasite.

 After he was hospitalized, the boy underwent brain surgery, and doctors diagnosed him with primary amoebic meningoencephalitis, according to WBBH.

 After news emerged regarding Zachary’s diagnosis, the Florida Department of Health issued a warning to swimmers that high water temperatures and low water levels provide the perfect breeding ground for this rare amoeba.